Privacy notice for home security grants

-Housing Standards (Public Health and Housing) is a service of Forest Heath and St Edmundsbury councils, working together as West Suffolk.
+Housing Standards (Public Health and Housing) is a service of West Suffolk Council.
 This privacy notice explains how we use any personal information we ask you for when completing your application in regards to a Home Security Grant.

 What information do you collect about me?